GuilhermeSevero/dependency-injection-decorator/README.md

 # dec-injection-dependency

 A very simple way to inject dependencies using decorators.
+It's means that it allow us to implements a easy dependency inversion, using SOLID and Clean Architecture principles.

 ## Installation
 1. Install package: